-- 6. LACDPH Best Practice Guidance.
+- LACDPH Best Practice Guidance.
 All individuals and Businesses are strongly urged to follow the LACDPH Best Practice Guidance, containing health and safety recommendations for COVID-19. - 7.
-At this time, people at risk for severe illness or death from COVID-19-such as unvaccinated older adults and unvaccinated individuals with health risks-and members of their household, should defer participating in activities with other people outside their household where taking protective measures, including wearing face masks and social distancing, may not occur or will be difficult, especially indoors or in crowded spaces.
-For those who are not yet fully vaccinated, staying home or choosing outdoor activities as much as possible with physical distancing from other households whose vaccination status is unknown is the best way to prevent the risk of COVID-19 transmission. - 8.
-Encourage Activities that Can Occur Outdoors.
+Considerations for Persons at Higher Risk for Negative Health Outcomes: At this time, people at risk for severe illness or death from COVID-19-such as unvaccinated older adults and unvaccinated individuals with health risks-and members of their household, should defer participating in activities with other people outside their household where taking protective measures, including wearing face masks and social distancing, may not occur or will be difficult, especially indoors or in crowded spaces.
+For those who are not yet fully vaccinated, staying home or choosing outdoor activities as much as possible with physical distancing from other households whose vaccination status is unknown is the best way to prevent the risk of COVID-19 transmission. - Encourage Activities that Can Occur Outdoors.
 All Businesses and governmental entities are urged to consider moving operations or activities outdoors, where feasible and to the extent allowed by local law and permitting requirements, because there is generally less risk of COVID-19 transmission outdoors as opposed to indoors. - 9.
 Ventilation Guidelines.
 All Businesses and governmental entities with indoor operations are urged to review the Ventilation Guidelines and implement ventilation strategies for indoor operations as feasible.
 See California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments for detailed information.
 Nothing in this Order limits any ventilation requirements that apply to particular settings under federal, state, or local law. - 10.
-This Order does not supersede any stricter limitation imposed by a local public entity within the County of Los Angeles Public Health Jurisdiction. - 11.
+High-Risk Health Care and Congregate Settings.
+This Order incorporates by reference the State Public Health Officer Order of July 26, 2021, which requires additional statewide facility-directed measure to protect particularly vulnerable populations.
+The Order is found here: State Public Health Officer Order issued July 26, 2021 - 11.
 Sectors that Continue to Require Additional Risk Reduction Measures.
 The following sectors serve persons and populations that have lower rates of vaccination or persons who are not yet eligible to be vaccinated.
 As such, these sectors continue to require additional risk reduction measures and must operate subject to the following conditions listed below and those specified in the County sector-specific reopening protocol(s) located at http://publichealth.lacounty.gov/media/Coronavirus/index.htm: - a) Day camps.
 Day camp owners and operators must implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Day Camps, attached to this Order as Appendix K. - b) Schools (K-12) and School Districts.
 All public and private schools (K-12) and school districts within the County of Los Angeles may open for in-person classes.
-Reopening of in-person classes in elementary schools requires that students be assigned to a stable group.
-Middle and high schools should consider creating stable groups of students as a best practice.
-Educational facilities serving students at any grade level must review and adhere to all provisions for safe opening of schools, as outlined in Appendix T1: Reopening Protocols for K-12 Schools.
-Schools and School Districts must follow the Reopening Protocols for K-12 Schools and the Protocol for COVID-19 Exposure Management Plan in K-12 Schools, attached to this Order as Appendices T1 & T2.
-Schools may continue to offer day care for school-aged children so that essential members of the workforce continue to have available childcare.
-Schools offering day care for school-aged children must adhere to all provisions in the protocol for Programs Providing Day Care for School-Aged Children.
+Educational facilities serving students at any grade level must prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocols for K-12 Schools, attached to this Order as Appendix T1, and must follow the Protocol for

+COVID-19 Exposure Management Plan in K-12 Schools, attached to this Order as Appendix T2.